Deborah Rudibaugh

 uncomfortable.

 He was afraid of Stephanie, and so was David.
+David was afraid of Stephanie.

 In March 2018, with Jeremy's testimony, detectives arrest Stephanie, David, and Deborah, charging them with first-degree murder, abuse of a corpse, and destruction of evidence.

-I think that they probably had this grand plan that with Deb being diagnosed with cancer, that she would be the one that did it and she would just die in prison.
+with Deb being diagnosed with cancer that she would be the one that did it and she would just die in prison and, you know, Stephanie and Dave would have the ranch.

-Jake's murder happened because of greed and because of who was going to own the ranch.
+Jake's murder happened because of greed

+and because of who was going to own the ranch.
 It was all about property, all about the ranch.

-Rather than face a trial, all three defendants agree to plea deals.
+Rather than face a trial, All three defendants agree to plea deals.

 David enters an Alford plea and receives 10 years in prison for tampering with a human body.